Amresh-Kumar-Dilip-Kumar/akdk-landing/README.md

+# Desctiption

+ AKDK Digital - Web Agency Landing Page 🚀
+"A modern and responsive landing page for AKDK Digital, built with React, Tailwind CSS, and various UI libraries.
+I have also integrated AI to enhance the design and functionality, improving my skills in AI-driven development.
+This project showcases clean design, smooth animations, and optimized performance to create a great first impression for our web development agency.
+More updates and improvements coming soon!"

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.